Your Appeal Division hearing – Employment Insurance (EI) appeals

 To help the Appeal Division member (decision-maker) decide:

-• If the General Division made a mistake
+- If the Employment Insurance (EI) Board of Appeal or Social Security Tribunal (SST) General Division made a mistake

-• The member can consider only certain types of mistakes (see Part 5 of your Application to the Appeal Division for examples)
+- The member can consider only certain types of mistakes

-• Replace the General Division’s decision with a new one OR
+- replace the EI Board of Appeal or SST General Division decision with a new one OR

-• send the file back to the General Division to reconsider its decision
+- send the file back to the EI Board of Appeal to reconsider the decision

 Who will be there?

-• A representative from Canada Employment Insurance Commission
+- A representative from the Canada Employment Insurance Commission

 Other people can be there: